seanwestfall/templatehaskell/draft2.md

 1 GHC.Num.+ 2
 ```

-If you want to see the expansion of splices, use the flag `-ddump-splices` when starting GHCi : `ghci -XTemplateHaskell`.
+If you want to see the expansion of splices, use the flag `-ddump-splices` when starting GHCi : `ghci -XTemplateHaskell -ddump-splices`.

 Now let's test it on another fun example with primes:
 ```haskell